 From an insurance standpoint, food delivery is risky.
 Delivery drivers might push the speed limit to deliver food while it’s hot or to meet a quota.
 Delivery drivers are also on the road much more than the average person, increasing the chances of being involved in an accident.
 With this in mind, it’s no wonder that a personal auto policy (PAP) typically doesn’t cover food delivery.

 If you deliver food, you might need a commercial auto policy.
-Depending on the state and the carrier, you might be able to add an endorsement (or a coverage option) to your personal auto policy, but you should contact your insurance agent or company for specifics.
+Depending on the state and the carrier, you can potentially add an endorsement (or a coverage option) to your personal auto policy instead, but you should contact your insurer for specifics.
 Although many food delivery apps and companies offer some sort of coverage for their drivers, these policies can be quite limited.

-When reviewing the table below, please note that liability insurance helps to pay for injuries or property damage you cause in an at-fault accident.
-Physical damage coverage (or comprehensive and collision) can cover repairs for your vehicle after an at-fault accident or for things like weather-related incidents, hitting an animal, theft, vandalism and fire.
+When reviewing the table below, please note that liability insurance helps to pay for injuries or property damage you cause to others in an at-fault accident.
+Physical damage coverage (or comprehensive and collision insurance) covers repairs for your vehicle after an at-fault accident, as well as damage resulting from weather-related incidents, hitting an animal, theft, vandalism and fire.

 Delivery company Company-provided liability coverage Company-provided physical damage coverage